 Forest guides year round in the US, Canada, Alaska, and Europe.
-He lives in North Bend, Washington with his wife Erin.
+He lives in Chamonix, France with his wife Erin.
 Forest is an IFMGA licensed mountain guide and holds a degree in English and French.
-When he is not climbing or skiing he spends his time writing essays and short stories and--god help the neighbors--playing guitar.
-Forest also serves on the board of the Certified Guides Cooperative, a not-for-profit organization serving certified guides throughout the country.
+When he is not climbing or skiing he spends his time writing essays and short stories.
+Forest also works as an instructor and examiner for the American Mountain Guides Association.
+He is co-author of the ski touring guidebook from Mountaineers Books, Backcountry Ski and Snowboard Routes: Washington.

 about mountain guiding

 The work of a mountain guide is to bring people into the mountains, and to help them learn how to move over rock, snow and ice in a wilderness setting.
 A guide must manage risk in a dynamic environment, and must strike a balance between persistence and prudence while trying to reach the summit.
 The guide's work takes many forms:

 - Teaching skills courses on rock and ice climbing, glacier travel and crevasse rescue, and ski touring.

 - Guiding climbers of all levels on ascents chosen for pleasure, for challenge, or for educational value.

 - Guiding skiers up and down complex, glaciated mountains.